Associate Dean for Administration, Assistant Dean for Academic Excellence and Clinical Associate Professor of Law

 Professor McClanahan graduated first in his class from the University of North Carolina School of Law, where he was a member of the North Carolina Law Review and the student director of the Honors Writing Scholar program.
 Following law school, he clerked for The Honorable Roger L. Gregory of the United States Court of Appeals for the Fourth Circuit.
 He also was an officer in the North Carolina Army National Guard, serving in the Judge Advocate General's Corps.

-McClanahan teaches Contract Law, Criminal Law, Evidence, Remedies, Applied Legal Concepts, and Professional Responsibility.
-He serves as the Associate Dean for Administration and Assistant Dean for Academic Excellence.
+In addition to his administrative roles, McClanahan teaches Contract Law, Criminal Law, Evidence, Remedies, and Professional Responsibility.
 His primary research interests include constitutional criminal procedure, contracts, professional ethics, and empirical legal studies.

 Show All Publications